 Five Ways ERP Systems Are Enabling New Business Models with CLM

-Designed to support, scale and track transactions, ERP systems by themselves don’t have a broad enough system of record to flex in response to changing customer order preferences and requirements.
+Designed to support, scale and track transactions, ERP systems by themselves don’t have a system of record broad enough to flex in response to changing customer order preferences and requirements.
 By integrating ERP, PLM and CRM systems into a single unified system of record, the data in all three systems can be unleashed and turned into new business models and product ideas.
 Here are five ways ERP systems are enabling new business models with Configuration Lifecycle Management (CLM):

 (4 and 5 in next section)

 - Searching out new product ideas using PLM and CRM systems to capture where existing products are failing to meet customers’ needs.
 One of the best sources of new product ideas is the Return Material Authorization (RMA), product failure and customer complaint applications in PLM and CRM systems.
-The area where existing products are failing hold insights into which new product generations will have the greatest upside potential for success.
-When a single system of recrd is created using CRM, ERP and PLM systems these insights can be mined and turned into new products in new, more lucrative and growing markets than a manufacturer may be in today.
+The area where existing products are failing holds insights into which new product generations will have the greatest upside potential for success.
+When a single system of record is created using CRM, ERP and PLM systems, these insights can be mined and turned into new products in new, more lucrative and growing markets than a manufacturer may be in today.